-On April 16, 2014 the board of directors of Enable GP granted 375,000 restricted units to the Chief Executive Officer of Enable GP, which vest 40% on August 1, 2014 and 20% on each of February 1, 2015, 2016 and 2017.
+On April 16, 2014 the board of directors of Enable GP granted 375,000 restricted units to the Chief Executive Officer of Enable GP, of which 40% vested on August 1, 2014 and 20% vest on each of February 1, 2015, 2016 and 2017.
 Additionally, on April 16, 2014, the board of directors of Enable GP granted 150,000 restricted units to the Chief Executive Officer of Enable GP, which vest four years from the grant date.
-On April 16, 2014, the board of directors of Enable GP granted 137,500 restricted units to the

-Chief Financial Officer of Enable GP, which vest 45.46% on March 1, 2015 and 54.54% on March 1, 2016.
+On April 16, 2014, the board of directors of Enable GP granted 137,500 restricted units to the Chief Financial Officer of Enable GP, which vest 45.46% on March 1, 2015 and 54.54% on March 1, 2016.
 Additionally, on April 16, 2014, the board of directors of Enable GP granted 25,000 restricted units to the Chief Financial Officer of Enable GP, which vest four years from the grant date.
 Prior to vesting, each share of restricted stock is subject to forfeiture if the recipient ceases to render substantial services to the Partnership for any reason other than death, disability or retirement.
 During the restriction period these units may not be sold, assigned, transferred or pledged and are subject to a risk of forfeiture.

-On June 2, 2014, the board of directors of Enable GP granted 218,701 time-based restricted units (restricted units) to certain employees providing services to the Partnership that cliff vest three years from the grant date.
+The board of directors of Enable GP has also authorized various grants of time-based restricted units (restricted units) to certain employees providing services to the Partnership that are subject to cliff vesting over various terms, not longer than three years from the grant date.
 Prior to vesting, each share of restricted stock is subject to forfeiture if the recipient ceases to render substantial services to the Partnership for any reason other than death, disability or retirement.
 During the restriction period these units may not be sold, assigned, transferred or pledged and are subject to a risk of forfeiture.